Gary Burrill

-Gary Clayton Burrill (born 1955) is a Canadian politician and was the leader of the Nova Scotia New Democratic Party from 2016 until 2022.
+Gary Clayton Burrill (born January 1, 1955) is a Canadian politician and was the leader of the Nova Scotia New Democratic Party from 2016 until 2022.
 He served as leader during two Nova Scotia general elections in 2017 and 2021.
-He announced he'd be stepping down as leader after the 2021 election and was succeeded by Claudia Chender on June 25, 2022.
+He announced he'd be stepping down as leader after the 2021 election and was succeeded by Claudia Chender on June 25, 2022, although he continued to serve as an MLA until he decided not to run for re-election in 2024.

 Early life and education

 Born in Woodstock, New Brunswick, his father was a United Church minister.
 In 1978, he graduated from Queen's University with a Masters of Arts in History.
 Burrill taught sociology at Mount Saint Vincent University, Saint Mary's University, and the Maritime School of Social Work.
 He later graduated with a Masters of Divinity from Harvard University, and in 1992 he was ordained as a minister in the United Church of Canada and became a minister in Upper Musquodoboit.

+In the 1980s, Burrill was managing editor of New Maritimes, a left-wing regional periodical.